nKharisma/Tactics/README.md

 - UI shows current turn in top-right.

 ## Troubleshooting
 - "Parameter 'texture' is invalid" — a texture was null/invalid.
 Check atlas loading and that texture assets are in correct path.
+- Output file with debug statements though these might get removed later
 - Multiple "Game cleaned up successfully" — ensure cleanup is called once at shutdown.

 ## Suggested next improvements